-The ICAO Extended protection profile [5] requires the TOE to implement the Extended Access Control as defined in [16].
+In compliance with the ICAO Extended protection profile [5], this ST requires the TOE to implement the Extended Access Control as defined in [16].
 The Extended Access Control consists of two parts:

 - (i) the Chip Authentication Protocol and - (ii) the Terminal Authentication Protocol.